 An integer used by the CREATE_WIDGET built-in to identify the class of widget to be created.

-Each call returns a different class integer, which you use to specify the class of a widget when you create it.
+Returns a class integer, which you use to specify the class of a widget when you create it.

 VAXTPU Built-In Procedures DEFINE_WIDGET_CLASS